lfess/lfess-resources/GOVERNANCE.md

 The role of the LF Energy Governing Board is to provide fiduciary and legal oversight for LFESS.
 Specifically, it has these primary roles.

 - Define the process and requirements for Steering Membership ( detailed at https://github.com/lf-energy/foundation/blob/main/lfess-steering-committee-appointment-policy.md ).
-- Handle funding and infrastructure requests and incorporate those into the overall budget of LF Energy.
+- Handle funding and infrastructure requests and incorporate those into LF Energy's overall budget.

 ### LFESS Steering Committee